physimals/asl-docs/gui_tutorial.rst

 Different model and calibration choices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Thus far the calibration to get perfsion in units of ml/100g/min
+Thus far the calibration to get perfusion in units of ml/100g/min
 has been done using a voxelwise division of the realtive perfusion
 image by the (suitably corrected) calibration image - so called
 'voxelwise' calibration.
 This is in keeping with the recommendations